llaske/svgstudy/README.md

 The current system works but have several drawbacks:

-* The SVG file should be updated manually: no editor support the add of a new section and using of attributes as XML Entity
-* The SVG file should be reloaded each time it should be recolored.
-It means that each icon in the UI is load - at least - one time without color and one other time to change its colors
+* The SVG file should be reloaded each time it need to be recolored.
+It means that each icon in the UI is load - at least - one time without color and another time to change its colors
-* Using of `XmlHttpRequest` call on `file:///` is forbidden by default in recent browsers
 * Using of `XmlHttpRequest` call prevent browser caching
 * Using encoded DATA image as background has performance issue
+* Using of `XmlHttpRequest` call on `file:///` is forbidden by default in recent browsers
+* The SVG file should be updated manually: no editor support the add of a new section and using of attributes as XML Entity

 ## Handling SVG files in Sugarizer v2

 The idea in Sugarizer v2 is to handle SVG files using only native SVG features, specifically: [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), [CSS in SVG](http://tutorials.jenkov.com/svg/svg-and-css.html) and [SVG external source](https://css-tricks.com/svg-use-with-external-reference-take-2/).

 * CSS variables is a way to define custom CSS properties that you could add to standard CSS properties.
 In Sugarizer v2 we will define two new custom properties `--stroke-color` and `--fill-color`.
 These properties will be use to match stroke color and fill color to use in the SVG.
-We will add also define a list of CSS class to match all possible XO buddy colors.
+We will also define a list of CSS class to match all possible XO buddy colors.
 Something like:

 ```
 .xo-color0 { --stroke-color: #B20008; --fill-color: #FF2B34; }